sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-cd/index.md

 cd /usr/local

 In the previous example, an absolute path name was used.
-However, you can also use a path relative to your current location.
+But, you can also use a path relative to your current location.
 For example, if you are in /usr/local and want to change into /usr/local/share, you can do so with the following relative path:

 cd share